This site contains affiliate links. As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.

 Can I go swimming after dying my hair red

-The dye doesn’t embed itself in the hair cuticles, it simply coats the hair strands and will start fading soon after.
+The dye doesn’t embed itself in the hair cuticle, it simply coats the hair strands and will start fading soon.

-The semi-permanent hair dye is suitable for people seeking short-term color change for their hair.
+The semi-permanent hair dye is suitable for people seeking a short-term color change for their hair.

 Not all people want to go all out and alter their natural hair color like me.